enniolopes/familybusiness_usma/2_VARIABLES.md

 **Business similarity** - similarity between the industry sectors in which two firms operate
-*4-digit ATECO codes, Where the codes match at the 4-digit level a similarity value of 4 is assigned, where they match at 3, 2, or 1-digit level, a 3, 2, or 1 is assigned, respectively and 0 otherwise)*
+*6-digit NAICS codes, Where the codes match at the 6-digit level a similarity value of 3 is assigned, where they match at 4 or 2-digit level, value 2 or 1 is assigned, respectively and 0 otherwise)*

-**Similarity Ownership Concentration** - ownership concentration can influence firm’s priorities, decision mechanisms, and in turn, performance
+**Similarity Ownership Concentration** - ownership concentration can influence firm’s priorities, decision mechanisms, and in turn, performance.
 *ratio between the number of shareholders with more than 2% of shares of the acquiring firm and those of the target firm*

-**Geographical similarity** - geographical distance can have negative impact on the likelihood of acquisition between two firms
-*dummy that takes the value of 1 if the two firms belong to the same province and 0 otherwise*

 **Industry Concentration** - firms in concentrated markets, particularly in related industries, may be more apt to pursue acquisitions to enhance profit margins
-*concentration of the sectors of the firms using the 8-firm concentration ratios of the two industries at the ATECO 2-digit level*
+*concentration of the sectors of the firms using the 50-firm concentration ratios of the NAICS 4-digit level*

 **Cash Slack** - Acquirer’s cash position
 *current assets of the acquiring firm*

 ### [**H2.**] Deals Increments and Performance
 #### **2.4.
 Dependent Variable**
 **Deal Increment Occurrence** - variable that describes stake aquisitions from acquires that ALREADY have participation on target firm (stake > 0%) defined in 3 acquisition levels: control, joint venture and minority aquisitions